Nihiru/SD/System Design Framework.md

             - Justification required for the defined parameters
             - They should be important to functional requirements
             - Identify the core functionality from the requirement
-            - Missing input parameter questions the interviewee careless while gathering requirements.
+            - Missing input parameter questions the interviewee carelessness while gathering requirements.
             - Input shouldn't be vague and nonsensical
         - Output Response
             - It shouldn't include extraneous details irrelevant to the functional requirement or miss important responses necessary for the functional requirement